London School of Economics & Political Science (LSE)

 Transport links: Excellent.
 London is an international hub and LSE is right in the centre.

 Fees: £9,000, but LSE offers generous bursaries of up to £4,000 for students in receipt of a grant.

 Bursaries: Click here for an A-Z of the organisations offering potential financial help.
 The LSE Graduate Financial Support application is now closed.
 No further applications for 2014 funding can be made.
 See here for more information.

 Nightlife: Has the Peacock Theatre, a cinema and several clubs.
 Pubs include the Underground for its Friday night discos and the popular Three Tuns, which hosts a weekly comedy night.
 Being London, students never lack somewhere to let their hair down.

-Calendar highlight: The Graduation Ball will reward all your hard work at the end of your course- held in the exclusive Café de Paris in 2012 there is a three course meal and drinks deals all night.
+Calendar highlight: The Graduation Ball will reward all your hard work at the end of your course- held in the exclusive Café de Paris in 2013 where there was a three course meal and free drinks.